senthilkumarashok/roman-numerals-converter/README.md

 `http://localhost:8080/romannumeral/v1?query=50`

-## To access the list of metrics available through actuator
+## Metrics available through actuator
 `http://localhost:8080/actuator/prometheus`

-## In case we have so many results data , then we can implement Pagination which will retreive by passing page and size
+## Pagination support (WIP).
+In case we have so many results data , then we can implement Pagination which will retreive by passing page and size
 `page=0&size=2`

 which can reducing the amount of data loaded at once.
 It allows pages to load faster, ensuring smoother navigation through the webservice.